shrrsoft/first-Practice-project/README.md

-this is my first practice project pure HTMLL/CSS few lines js only for responsived menu
+This is my first practice project. which is written with pure htmll/css and a few short lines of vanilla js.